I'm an adventure travel & wildlife blogger, storyteller, & outdoor kid from Atlanta who's obsessed with being outside and underwater!

 Green sea turtles are common in Maui, and the Cathedrals are an ideal habitat for them.
 I even saw a hawksbill sea turtle during my ascent (though the more common place to catch sight of them is gliding resting on coral ledges).
 This was a special moment for me because when I worked in marine conservation, a hawksbill sea turtle was the first animal I ever got to see rescued, rehabilitated and released!

-The Cathedrals are also home to tons of fascinating invertebrate.
+The Cathedrals are also home to tons of fascinating invertebrates.
 Keep an eye out for octopuses as they camouflage themselves among the rocks and crevices!

-As you explore the nooks and crannies of the Cathedrals’ underwater caves, you’ll see delicate sea fans and corals adorning the walls, along with SO many cool nudibranchs!
+As you explore the nooks and crannies of the Cathedrals’ underwater caves, you’ll see delicate sea fans and corals adorning the walls, along some cool nudibranchs.

 The Cathedrals are also home to larger marine species, like eagle rays and reef sharks.
 You may be lucky enough to see a pod of Hawaiian spinner dolphins, usually made of hundreds or thousands of individuals, swimming overhead like I did (yes, I cried into my mask!).
 During the winter months, from December to April, the Cathedrals become even more enchanting as humpback whales migrate to the warm Hawaiian waters.
 Hearing humpback whale song under water was one of the best parts of my dive!